jbcodeforce/spark-studies/docs/index.md

         -p 7077:7077 -p 8085:8085 --network spark_network jbcodeforce/spark bash
 ```

-To simply validate the installation, use the spark-shell as:
+To simply validate the installation, use the `spark-shell` inside the docker container as:

 ```shell
 bash-4.4# spark-shell